Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Introduction and notation

-Section~\ref{sec2} is dedicated to fast multiple-fold cross-validation.
-We first present in Section~\ref{SKcase} our main results on the fast calculation and the joint probability distribution of cross-validation residuals in the Simple Kriging case.
-The latter are illustrated based on analytical test functions in Section~\ref{ex_fastmfcv} and then extended to Universal Kriging settings in Section~\ref{UKcase}.
+Section~\ref{secbasics} presents the consisdered class of statistical models and recalls the basics of Simple and Universal Kriging under Gaussian Process assumptions, with some brief detours in \ref{basicsUK} on how Gaussian linear and ridge regression may fit into this framework as well as on Bayesian interpretations of Universal Kriging and ridge regression.
+Prediction equations are revisited in Section~\ref{sec:transductive} in transductive settings thanks to Schur complement approaches, hence setting the decor for fast cross-validation.
+Section~\ref{secfastMFCV} is dedicated to fast multiple-fold cross-validation, starting in Section~\ref{sec:genericGV} with generic results that apply in Gaussian vector conditioning.
+We then present in Section~\ref{SKcase} our main results on the fast calculation and the joint probability distribution of cross-validation residuals in the Simple Kriging case.
+The latter are then extended to Universal Kriging settings in Section~\ref{Extensions}, notably retrieving as a particular case fast cross-validation results for linear regression presented in \cite{Zhang1993}.
 In Section~\ref{csq_fitting} we present consequences of the main results in the context of model fitting.
 Section~\ref{diag} focuses on graphical diagnostics via pivotal statistics for cross-validation residuals, while the two subsequent sections deal with cross-validation-based covariance parameter estimation.
 More specifically, Section~\ref{scale} is devoted to the estimation of the scale parameter; Section~\ref{further} then pertains to the estimation of further hyperparameters building upon either the norm or the (pseudo-)likelihood of multiple-fold cross-validation residuals.
 Section~\ref{comp} mostly consists in numerical experiments illustrating the accuracy and speed-ups offered by the closed-form formulae (Section~\ref{speedup}), and some considerations regarding associated computational complexities (Section~\ref{complexity}).
 Section~\ref{conta} presents an application to a contaminant localization test case and illustrate that grouping clustered observations in folds lead to improved model assessment and parameter fitting compared to Leave-One-Out.
 The ultimate Section~\ref{discussion} is a discussion opening perspectives on how the established results could be further exploited to improve diagnostics and parameter estimation procedures in GP modelling.